-The simple design of the log hive, utilizes timber from trees that have come to the end of their life because of wind fall or disease.
-We have worked with and witnessed various hives over the years and since understanding the benefits of log hives, we have placed a number of these on regeneration projects in our valley in Portugal and in surrounding areas.
-We are currently in the process of placing more log hives in England.
+The simple design of the log hive utilises timber from trees that have come to the end of their life because of wind fall or disease.
+To date we have placed a number of these hives on regeneration projects in our valley in Portugal and in surrounding areas.
+We are currently in the process of producing and putting up more log hives in Portugal and England.

-When bees are given these habitats and humans work in this way, the health of bee colonies has been seen to improve dramatically, showing a significant decrease in disease.
 Our vision is to spread log hives and other bee-centred habitats one valley, one village, one town, one region at a time.
-Allowing bees to return to natural behaviour so their health can improve.
+Allowing bees to return to natural behaviour so once again they can thrive.

 The costs for a log hive is £450 for England and Euros 350 or Portugal.
 We charge petrol costs for delivery.

 If you are interested in having a log hive on your land, garden, allotment, or for a community group or rewilding project, contact Deborah on or 00 44 7817 480915.